pierce-barber/QlikSenseApacheLockdown/README.md

 	- Put the FQDN/Server Name of the Reverse Proxy as APACHE_SERVER.
 EX: qlikserver3.domain.local
 	- Put the FQDN/Server Name/URL of the Identity Provider (IdP) as IDP_ADDR.
 EX: dc1.domain.local
 	- Put the Virtual Proxy prefix as VIRTUAL_PROXY - EX: header
-	- Put the desired name for the Balancer confiuration as BALANCER_NAME -EX: balancer
+	- Put the desired name for the Balancer confiuration as BALANCER_NAME - EX: balancer

 	- Define SENSE_SERVER_1 qlikserver1.domain.local
 	- Define SENSE_SERVER_2 qlikserver2.domain.local